0x-sadiab/0x-sadiab/README.md

 # Hi, I'm Shahad Adiab

 ## About Me
-I'm an IT Engineering student with a passion for **Operating Systems, Malware Analysis & Development, Hardware Hacking, & Networks**.
+I'm an IT Engineering student currently focusing on **Operating Systems, Malware Analysis & Development, Reverse Engineering, & Forensic Investigation.. maybe also Hardware Hacking at some point**. . .

 ## Currently Learning
 - OS development